-- (year) World Military Parachuting Champion in Individual Accuracy. - (year) World Military Parachuting Champion in Style. - (year) World Military Parachuting Champion in Individual Overall. - (year) World Military Parachuting Champion in Junior Individual Accuracy. - (year) World Military Parachuting Champion in Junior Style. - (year) World Military Parachuting Champion in Junior Individual Overall. - (year) World Military Parachuting Champion in Team Accuracy. - (year) World Military Parachuting Champion in Formation Skydive. - (year) World Military Parachuting Champion in Team Overall. - 1.2.3.
+- (year) World Military Parachuting Champion in Individual Accuracy. - (year) World Military Parachuting Champion in Style. - (year) World Military Parachuting Champion in Individual Overall. - (year) World Military Parachuting Champion in Junior Individual Accuracy. - (year) World Military Parachuting Champion in Junior Style. - (year) World Military Parachuting Champion in Junior Individual Overall. - (year) World Military Parachuting Champion in Team Accuracy. - (year) World Military Parachuting Champion in Formation Skydive. - (year) World Military Parachuting Champion in Team Overall.

+1.2.3.
 Official CISM medals

-The organizer must give one medal to each competitor or each of the five members of teams who are placed at the first three places of all classification mentioned in 1.2.2.
+The organizer must award one medal to each competitor or each of the five members of teams who finish in the top three places of the classifications mentioned in 1.2.2.

-The number of medals will be 6 in Team Overall event if a team was supported by an extra cameraman and in FS the number will be 6 if the team has replaced a team member by the 5th competitor (7.1.1.B)
+The number of medals will be 6 in the Team Overall event if a team was supported by an extra cameraman and in FS the number will be 6 if the team has replaced a team member by the 5th competitor (7.1.1.B)